List of Playboy Playmates of 2004: June

 Oshima lives in Los Angeles, where she now works as a professional photo stylist and actively pursues her passion for dance as a Playmate Dancer.
 "I never dance sexy when I go out, but on stage, it's liberating", she once explained.
 "In fact, I feel much sexier when I’m performing with the Playmate Dancers."

 July

 Stephanie Glasson is an American model.
 She is the Playboy Playmate of the Month for July 2004.
 Married former NHL goalie Curtis Joseph in 2012.

 August

 Pilar Lastra (born January 15, 1981) is a model and the Playboy Playmate of the Month for August 2004.
-She also hosted "The Playmate Hour" on Playboy Radio.
+After her appearance in 2004, she stepped away from nude modeling but still worked for Playboy by hosting "The Playmate Hour" on Playboy Radio.
 Lastra was a model on Deal or No Deal.
+Lastra has been in 3 movies and two episodes of the T.V.
+Show Las Vegas.
+In addition to her modeling and acting, she has written a book Treat Me Like Your Car, A Man's Guide to Treating a Lady.

 September

 Scarlett Keegan (born May 18, 1984, in Westlake Village, California) is an American model and Playboy's Playmate of the Month for September 2004.

 Scarlett Keegan's mom was born in Ireland and lived there until the age of 15.
 Keegan takes the time to visit Ireland annually with her husband who is also of Irish descent.
 "I visit Dublin at least once a year, and I’m happy to say that I have spent at least one St. Patrick's Day in the city", she told the website Playmates.com.
 "It's a bank holiday there, so the streets were completely packed.
 My favorite part was the huge parade that takes place in the city center."

 After Playboy, Keegan pursued an acting career in the mid- and late 2000s, including a small part in Walk Hard: The Dewey Cox Story.
 As of 2019, Keegan lives in southern California with her husband and two children.